matrix-org/matrix-spec-proposals/meta/documentation_style.rst

   The description is also the place to define default values for optional properties.
 Use the wording "Defaults to X [if unspecified]."

+  Some descriptions start with the workd "Optional" to explicitly mark optional properties and parameters.
+This is redundant.
+Instead, use the ``required`` property to mark those that are required.